aws/aws-app-mesh-examples/walkthroughs/howto-http2/README.md

 ### Color Server

 The Color Server is a simple go HTTP2 server returns a color.
-In this example, we have 3 types of the Color Server running: `red`, `green`, and `blue` each returing a different color.
+In this example, we have 3 types of the Color Server running: `red`, `green`, and `blue` each returning a different color.
 All service instances are registered under the `color_server.http2.local` DNS namespace.
 But we will be able to route between them by registering their color metadata in [AWS Cloud Map](https://docs.aws.amazon.com/cloud-map/latest/dg/what-is-cloud-map.html) and configuring our virtual-nodes to use AWS Cloud Map [Service Discovery](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_nodes.html#create-virtual-node).

 ### Color Client